 How do I enroll in an internship for course credit?

 If you need help identifying an internship, please start your search with Handshake, which contains a number of internship opportunities.
-If you have further questions, please get in touch with Ashley Sanders-Garcia, who may be able to help you target your search.

 What is DH 199?
 How do I enroll?

 DH 199 is the capstone research class, usually offered in the spring.
 Students work with faculty members in groups to complete digital projects.
 You’ll enroll in the class via course contract.